Skip to main content Skip to navigation

 Admissions data that can be provided

-To help us deal with your request as efficiently as possible, please see below the datasets that the University can provide:
+To help us deal with your request as efficiently as possible, please see below the datasets that the University can provide.
+Please be as clear as possible when requesting information to avoid delays through clarifying your request.

-• Number of applications, by course, by country of domicile/nationality/gender.
+• Number of applications, by faculty, by department, by course, by country of domicile, by nationality and by gender.

-• Number of offers, by course, by country of domicile/nationality/gender (Please note that the University only makes unconditional offers where the applicant has already achieved the grades at the point of the application).
+• Number of offers, by faculty, by department, by course, by country of domicile/nationality/gender (Please note that the University only makes unconditional offers where the applicant has already achieved the grades to meet the entry requirements from prior examinations at the point of when the applicant submits their application).

-• Number of acceptances, by course, by country of domicile/nationality/gender (Acceptances can also be split by firm and insurance choice for undergraduates).
+• Number of offer acceptances (firm or insurance choice), by course, by country of domicile/nationality/gender (acceptances can also be split by firm and insurance choice for undergraduates).

 • Numbers invited to interview where a course requires an interview.